 Let all things be done for edification.
 It is about looking out for one another’s good rather than our own.

 If sharing a story is not building up your brother or sister, but causes strife, is that of God?

 We are to admonish one another.

 But to tell negative stories for no reason without any intent to heal or resolve the issue?
 NO. Oh, how gossip hurts.

 Have you ever observed a blatant case of the hurt gossip causes the gossiper?
 I knew two ladies who were close, the best of friends.
 Until they weren’t.
 After the friendship was over, o

 While it is a difficult thing to deal with, as stated in When Truth Offends, Speak Truth Anyways we have nothing if we refuse to speak truth.

-What Gossip is Not – Gossip wounds deeply
+What Gossip is Not – How Gossip Hurts

 Contrarily, does it mean something a little deeper, something that stems from our hearts, something we do not need to justify and excuse?
 As I mention in my post “Forthright, Honest, Intense,” we must be willing to walk in truth, even when it makes us outcasts.